VSCode PDF extension

 keywords).
 PDF 1.5 or later files with either cross-reference (/Type /XRef

-) streams or object streams (/Type /ObjStm
+entry, or object streams (/Type /ObjStm

-) have additional hurdles to understanding PDF.
+) have additional hurdles to understanding PDF and are also more likely to contain binary data.

 Alternatives